mindspore-lab/sgl-mindspore/README.md

 ### 1. Install CANN

-Please install the 8.3.RC1 (or higher) community edition: [https://www.hiascend.com/developer/download/community/result?module=cann&cann=8.3.RC1]

-The packages you need to install include toolkit, kernels and nnal.
+Please install the [CANN 8.3.RC1 community edition](https://www.hiascend.com/document/detail/zh/CANNCommunityEdition/83RC1/softwareinst/instg/instg_0000.html).
+This version is compatible with the MindSpore 2.7.1 nightly build.
+If you need to use a released version of MindSpore, then you **must install CANN 8.5 and update the NPU driver version to 25.5**.
+The packages you need to install include **toolkit, kernels and nnal**.
 Please choose the appropriate packages according to your NPU type.

 ### 2. Install SGLang for the Ascend platform